-HIFU ( High Intensity Focused Ultrasound) is a noninvasive treatment that kills prostate tissue in the body with powerful precision focused sound waves.
-The Sonablate and Ablatherm HIFU devices are now FDA approved for prostate tissue ablation in the United States.
+HIFU ( High Intensity Focused Ultrasound) is a non-invasive treatment that kills prostate tissue in the body with powerful precision-focused sound waves.
+The Sonablate and Ablatherm HIFU devices were FDA approved for prostate tissue ablation in the United States in 2015.
 Please note these are the only approved HIFU treatment devices in the United States.

-HIFU is a revolutionary high tech approach to treating prostate cancer noninvasively.
+HIFU is a revolutionary high-tech approach to treating prostate cancer non-invasively.
 The technology has been under development for 30 years and was first used in Europe to treat prostate cancer in 1995.
 It has been approved for use in Europe, Asia, Mexico and the Caribbean for many years and has been available in the United States since October 2015.
-HIFU was incorporated into the EAU (European Urology Association) guidelines as a primary and salvage treatment for prostate cancer, but most American urologists have very little expereince wit this treatment.
+HIFU was incorporated into the EAU (European Urology Association) guidelines for salvage (post radiation failure) treatment of prostate cancer, but most American urologists have little experience with this treatment.

 HIFU works by delivering high intensity, focused ultrasound waves into the prostate through a rectal transducer.
 Advanced 3D ultrasound imaging is used to robotically control the delivery of the focused ultrasound waves into the prostate gland so that the targeted prostate tissue can be destroyed.
 The highly focused, precise ultrasound beam can avoid neighboring critical structures such as the bladder, rectum, external urinary sphincter and neurovascular bundles (that control erectile function).
 The HIFU procedure is performed under anesthesia in the outpatient setting.
 Patients require catheter drainage of the bladder for approximately 1 week, but recovery is rapid since there are no incisions to heal.
 (HIFU video animation)